sowmyavallepu/DevSecOPS-Project/module-2/Step-8-Install-Sonarqube-azure-vm.md

 # Create a Virtual Machine in Azure

-Step 1: Sign in to Azure portal
+Step 1: Sign in to Azure Portal

-Step 2: Create a Virtual manchine
+Step 2: Create a Virtual Machine

 Step 3: Configure Project Details

 Step 4: Configure Image and Size